 - Unlike other dating websites, you can see other users' pictures even as a free user.

-- It seems like the site puts a lot of emphasis on their user's pictures.
-Not only does the site allow you to upload a total of 30 pictures, they have strict guidelines in their T&C about what picture you use for your profile.
+- It seems like the site puts a lot of emphasis on its user's pictures.
+Not only does the site allow you to upload a total of 30 pictures, but they also have strict guidelines in their T&C about what picture you use for your profile.
 To make sure your photos are accepted by the Chemistry.com team, you need to follow these guidelines:

 - Solo photos are always better.
-If there's another person with you on the photo, you need to point out which one is you.
+If there's another person with you in the photo, you need to point out which one is you.

 - No nudity or see-through clothes